Frequently Asked Questions About Polybutylene

 1. Frequent leaks or water damage: Polybutylene pipes are susceptible to deterioration and can develop small fractures and cracks over time.
 These cracks can lead to leaks, which may result in water damage to your home's structure and belongings.

 2. Reduced water pressure: Deterioration of polybutylene pipes can restrict the flow of water, resulting in reduced water pressure in your faucets, showers, and other fixtures.
+For more information, you can read our ultimate guide to low water pressure.

 4. Cracked or brittle pipes: Polybutylene pipes become brittle with age and may develop visible cracks or signs of deterioration.
 These cracks can be a precursor to leaks and should be addressed promptly.